Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Multi-scale analysis

 Examining the Fisher ellipses derived from the optimal multi-scale DVs, we find that the constraining power is slightly enhanced when combining multiple scales.
 This is because they carry partially independent information, leading to a $[10, 20]\%$ improvement in the constraints on CPs.
 Our findings are consistent with those of \citet{Martinet+18}, although \citet{Ajani+20} report nearly double the improvement.
-However, the latter study is based on fixed redshift planes and assumes a higher level of shape noise.\inlinecomment{\filippo{(compare with arXiv:1709.07678, arXiv:2001.10993, arXiv:2211.10519, arXiv:2501.06961)}} It is also worth noting that the level of improvement we find is comparable to the ill-conditioning uncertainty affecting our analysis, which prevents any robust conclusions regarding the benefit of the multi-scale combination.
+However, the latter study is based on fixed redshift planes and assumes a higher level of shape noise.
+It is also worth noting that the level of improvement we find is comparable to the ill-conditioning uncertainty affecting our analysis, which prevents any robust conclusions regarding the benefit of the multi-scale combination.
 Nevertheless, the multi-scale approach enables a more efficient extraction of the signal and results in compressed DVs.
-For 1-point statistics and peak counts, the optimal multi-scale selection across three scales rapidly reaches the same FoM as the optimal tomographic DV at the single scale of $\ang{;2.34;}$, using only about one third of the elements.
-For the remaining topological probes, combining the two smallest scales results in a $15\%$ compression.\inlinecomment{\JHD{I thought this was mostly mitigated?}\filippo{We have a $10\%$ residual ill-conditioning in the ($\sigma_{8}$, $w_{0}$) plane.}}
+For one-point statistics and peak counts, the optimal multi-scale selection across three scales rapidly reaches the same FoM as the optimal tomographic DV at the single scale of $\ang{;2.34;}$, using only about one third of the elements.
+For the remaining topological probes, combining the two smallest scales results in a $15\%$ compression.

 Comparing the optimal multi-scale forecasts obtained from the first two smoothing scales with those from the full set, we also note that the largest scale does not significantly enhance the constraining power.
 This observation is consistent with previous findings by \citet{Liu:2014fzc} and \citet{Martinet+18}, both based on the peak counts statistic, which emphasize that adding more than two smoothing scales yields negligible gains.
 These results are independent of the specific 2-dimensional parameter space considered.
-In particular, we verified that the interpretation of the results also holds in the ($\Omm$, $\sigma_8$) plane. \inlinecomment{\natalia{I got a bit confused in these two last sections because I don't understand from the text if the tomography binning with the 1\% criteria was done for a specific smoothing or before smoothing.
-And the discussion of the multi-scales is considering tomography, or is it independent of tomography?} \JHD{Agreed.
-There is a lot of details about DVs that bring no information...
-Could we tidy up the message?}\filippo{I tried to make the procedure description more explicit.
-This is presented at beginning of the section.}}
+In particular, we verified that the interpretation of the results also holds in the ($\Omm$, $\sigma_8$) plane.